 2. Implementation of EEMs to campus district heating and/or cooling system(s) in lieu of EEM’s implemented directly to campus buildings is acceptable provided the energy audit demonstrates the energy savings from the campus district heating and/or cooling system EEMs will be greater than the EEMs identified for the buildings.
 Energy savings shall be measured as a reduction in Btu per year.

-9.1.1.2 Buildings without Energy Targets and Buildings without Comprehensive Metering.
-Buildings that do not have an energy target shall implement the EEMs identified from the energy audit. and buildings without comprehensive metering shall implement all of the EEM’s that achieve the financial investment criteria in Normative Annex X. within four years from the application of compliance.
+9.1.1.2 Buildings without Energy Targets Buildings that do not have an energy target shall implement the EEMs identified from the energy audit. shall implement all of the EEM’s that achieve the financial investment criteria in Normative Annex X. within four years from the application of compliance.

 Exception: Implementation of EEMs to campus district heating and/or cooling system(s) in lieu of EEM’s implemented directly to campus buildings is acceptable provided the energy audit demonstrates the energy savings from the campus district heating and/or cooling system EEMs will be greater than the EEMs identified for the buildings.
 Energy savings shall be measured as a reduction in Btu per year.